U.S. Stocks Slide After Rally

 Continue Reading Below

+Major indexes were little changed shortly after the opening bell, then sold off sharply before midday, with the losses at one point putting the blue-chip index on pace for one of its biggest one-day declines of the year.

+As the selling accelerated, investors piled into assets that many consider havens -- sending gold and government bond prices higher.

-Traders said the selling appeared to start after ABC News reported that former national security adviser Michael Flynn was expected to testify that President Donald Trump "directed him to make contact with the Russians."
+Several traders said the market's churn appeared to start after ABC News reported that former national security adviser Michael Flynn was expected to testify that President Donald Trump "directed him to make contact with the Russians."

 The Wall Street Journal hasn't independently confirmed the report.

-As the report spread over social media, Mohit Bajaj, director of ETF trading solutions at brokerage WallachBeth Capital, noticed a pickup in trading volumes, particularly among S&P 500 futures.
+As the report spread over social media, Mohit Bajaj, director of ETF trading solutions at brokerage WallachBeth Capital, noticed a pickup in trading volumes, particularly among S&P 500 and Treasurys futures.

 Continue Reading Below